openstack/ironic/doc/source/admin/drivers/ibmc.rst

 Overview
 ========

-The ``ibmc`` driver is targeted for Huawei rack server 2288H V5, CH121 V5.
+The ``ibmc`` driver is targeted for Huawei V5 series rack server such as 2288H V5, CH121 V5.
 The iBMC hardware type enables the user to take advantage of features of `Huawei iBMC`_ to control Huawei server.

 Prerequisites
 =============